panoramichq/docs.pano.dev/README.md

 ### Excel / BI Masters

 Just like what you’re used to, but now you can define your logic once and use it forever, or until you want to change it.
-Imagine if all your data could flow into your perfect excel template instead of having to rebuild it each week...that’s Pano.
+Imagine if all your data could flow into your perfect excel template instead of having to rebuild it each week...that’s Panoramic.

 * Cut time to prepare actionable data
 * Avoid IT bottlenecks and reliance on data scientists